Some phenomena in tautological rings of manifolds

 \begin{MainThm} There are closed smooth manifolds $W$ for which $R^*(W)/\sqrt{0}$ is not finitely-generated as a $\bQ$-algebra.
 There are examples of any dimension $4k+2 \geq 6$, and in dimensions $4k+2 \geq 14$ such manifolds can also be assumed to be simply-connected. \end{MainThm}

-To show the effectiveness of the relations between $\kappa$-classes which we found in the proof of Theorem \ref{mainThm:A}, we apply them to the simplest manifold whose tautological ring is not yet known, namely $\bC\bP^2$.
+To show the effectiveness of the relations between $\kappa$-classes arising in the proof of Theorem \ref{mainThm:A}, we apply them to the simplest manifold whose tautological ring is not yet known, namely $\bC\bP^2$.
 These relations, along with relations associated to the Hirzebruch $\mathcal{L}$-classes coming from index theory, give the following.